MojosBeans100/un-petit-jeu-francais/README.md

     > The language arrays are large enough that it is unlikely the user will find the game repetitive

 * I would like users to know where to find suitable learning material
-    > There is a learning resources page
+    > There is a learning resources page in the nav menu which links to other learning material.

 ### As a new user: